Mommy & Me

 - The fee is $180 for the entire six week session and includes a total time of 1 1/2 hours each week.

-- There is 1 hour of instruction and 30 minutes of grooming/tacking time for each group lesson- 15-20 minutes before class and 15 minutes after class.
+- There is 1 hour of instruction on the horse and 15-20 minutes of grooming/tacking time before the lesson and 15 minutes after class, which is optional.

 - Group lessons are in six week sessions - once a week for a total fee of $180.